Escondido’s K-rail murals save businesses, boost community spirits, and lead to permanent outdoor dining

 In the heart of Escondido, one of San Diego County’s oldest and largest cities, is a historic downtown full of small, independent businesses.
 When the state and county modified indoor dining and retail operations in response to COVID-19, most of these local businesses faced devastating financial losses.
 Stay-at-home orders changed what was a bustling downtown corridor full of residents and tourists into a ghost town overnight.

-The city (population 151,038) recognized that it needed to adopt to support businesses on the brink of complete closure.
+The city (population 151,038) recognized that it needed to adopt an emergency business recovery strategy to support businesses on the brink of complete closure.
 City staff quickly realized they could support outdoor dining and retail by expanding sidewalks for on-street dining and retail.

 One person’s K-rail is another’s blank canvas